TimonPeng/sixtyfourgame/README.md

 # Game Play
 To begin gameplay, a player must deposit their NFT to the program to 'activate' attacking.
 A player can withdraw their NFT at any time as long as they are still the current owner.
 All gamesquare NFTs are not attackable unless 'active'.

 Players can battle neighboring squares (north, east, south, west only).
 Each square has an associated rank/location on the game board.
 When one square attacks another, the program randomly determines a number: if the number returned is below a certain defeat-threshold, the defender player's health decreases by the attack-amount.
-If above the defeat-threshold, the attacker's player's health decreases by the attack-amount.
+If above the defeat-threshold, the attacker player's health decreases by the attack-amount.

 ![Game Board](GAMEBOARD-FRESH.png?raw=true "Gameboard")